mrdonliu/client-server/Readme.md

     how you would change things, sample code, code for tests, etc.) We do not give extra credit for simply _reporting_ an issue - we're looking for actionable suggestions on how to improve things.

+**Partial Credit** - we award "partial credit" via the readme-student.{md,pdf}
+file that you may submit.
+Thus, if you are not able to get a test working, but can explain what it should be doing so the reader is convinced you understand the project, we will award you points that way.

+In cases where we identify an issue with the grader that impacts your project, we may manually adjust the final scores.
+For example, if we find that your code fails to implement required functionality but the grader failed to detect this, we may reduce the score.
+Similarly, if we find an issue with the grader that failed to credit you properly, we may adjust the score manually.
+Normally this is done by running a modified version of the grader that is corrected.  **This is unusual, but has happened in the past.**.

+**Ideal README** - the ideal README file is one that you could have picked up at the start of the project and used it to guide your development.
+It would explain the choices you considered and _why_ you chose specific approaches to the problem.
+It won't complain about the code, the process, how little you know about C, or other things unrelated to the project.
+It won't discuss the _code_; it will discuss the techniques and algorithms.

 ## Questions